Below are some of the more frequently asked questions regarding our site, and

 A second common problem is that your filename is not compatible with our database structure.
 If you have a space, too many characters (max of 16) or using non-alphanumeric characters you will get this type of error.
 This is easily resolved by simply renaming your file.
 Keep your filename simple without any non alphanumeric characters. i.e.myresume.doc

-Finally, if you get a message that that file already exists, simple rename your document and try uploading again.
-Or, make sure you are not using any non-alpahnumeric characters like a ",',-, etc... in the title of your resume.
+Finally, if you get a message that a file already exists, simply rename your document and try uploading again.
+Or, make sure you are not using any non-alphanumeric characters like a ",',-, etc... in the title of your resume.
 An optimal title for your resume is Resume of Your Name.

 If you still have issues uploading a document to your profile email us your documents so we can conduct further troubleshooting.
-You can send them to email@example.com.
+Click here to contact us for assistance.

 Yes!
 You can upload cover letters, reference letters, copies of your transcripts, certification documents, work study projects and anything else you may need to apply to a job.
 To upload any other documents you must log into your MyECN Centre.
 If you are not registered with Education